Vervain, Verbena officinalis L. hero image

 Interesting facts

-Vervain is virtually odourless, unlike other family members such as lemon verbena.
+Vervain is virtually odourless, unlike other relatives such as lemon verbena.

-Vervain was found in almost every monastery garden because it was rumoured that it had been used to mend the wounds of Jesus.
+Vervain could be found in almost every monastery garden because it was rumoured that it had been used to staunch Jesus’ wounds.

-It is said that pigeons love this plant.
-That’s why in some areas of the low countries it is called pigeon’s grass.
+Apparently, pigeons love this plant.
+That is why in some areas of the low countries it is called pigeon’s grass.

 It's not allowed to copy content of this website